4rft5/WhitelistCheck/README.md

   Use of the plugin can be allowed with the permission **whitelistcheck.use**.

-  The plugin ban message can be configured in config.yml.
+  **Custom Ban Messages**: The plugin ban message can be configured in config.yml.
 It supports color codes and basic formatting using \n for new lines.

   The default ban message is [WhitelistCheck]: Banned by WhitelistCheck.